 I regularly show the swatches of coats of paint in my videos.
 It’s a great way to double-check a variety of options because I can’t easily visualise how something will look.

 But what do you do when you don’t have the paint yet?
 Do it virtually!

-There are lots of tools that help give color ideas.
+There are lots of tools that help give colour ideas.
 For example, PPG paints let your upload a photo of your furniture and choose your own or suggested colours.
 It applies these colours to the furniture to help you visualise what works.

 Similarly, an app for your phone, Pixlr, is more flexible.
 It allows you to change the hue and saturation of an image to get a different feel.
-It’s a versatile color selector and opens up lots of possibilities to find the right furniture paint.
+It’s a versatile colour selector and opens up lots of possibilities to find the right furniture paint.

-Pinterest for best paint colors for furniture
+Pinterest for best paint colours for furniture

 Pinterest is a collection of things that you’re attracted to.

 You might not know or be able to express what you like, but Pinterest can help you discover that.